bluelamar/tls_dossier/Documents/The Hand Shake.md

 ## What messages are exchanged?

+### 1. Client sends cipher suite message:
+* tls version
-### 1. Client sends: tls version, supported cipher suites(prioritized by the client), data compression methods, 28 byte random number
+* supported cipher suites(prioritized by the client)
+* data compression methods
+* 28 byte random number

+TODO

 ### n.
-Change cipher spec: message client sends to the server
+Client sends Change cipher spec:
 client will start using the new session keys for hashing and encrypting messages client and server now start using the session keys to exchange all messages